 Half day city tour of Berlin.
-Visit the Kurfürstendamm boulevard with plenty of shops and cafés and the Kaiser Wilhelm Memorial Church which was destroyed during WWII and only partly reconstructed afterwards.
-Travel to the eastern part of the city, along the boulevard Unter den Linden which has some of the most interesting historic buildings in Berlin, like the Zeughaus, National Opera, Humboldt University and, of course, the Brandenburg Gate, constructed in 1791 it came to symbolize the division between the east and the west.
+Visit the Kurfürstendamm boulevard with plenty of shops and cafés, and the Kaiser-Wilhelm-Gedächt- niskirche (Memorial Church) which was destroyed during WWII and only partly reconstructed afterwards.
+Travel to the eastern part of the City, along the boulevard Unter den Linden which has some of the most interesting historic buildings in Berlin, like the Zeughaus, National Opera, Humboldt University and, of course, the Brandenburg Gate, constructed in 1791 it came to symbolize the division between the east and the west.
 Friedrichstrasse has a mixture of modern buildings and historic facades.
 The Gendarmen- markt with its two cathedrals and the concert building is one of the most picturesque places in the city.
-Tonight we will celebrate our arrival with a welcome dinner at a local restaurant.
-We will stay in the Hotel Dietrich Bonhoeffer in Berlin for 2 nights.
+Welcome-dinner.
+2 nights accommodation in Berlin.

 Day 3: Berlin

-Today's city tour will pay special attention to German church history, the resistance to the Nazis, and the key Bonhoeffer sites.
+City tour paying special attention to German church history, the resistance to the Nazis, and the key Bonhoeffer sites.
 The tour ends at the Bonhoeffer House, built in 1935 for Dietrich Bonhoeffer's parents.
-Hidden here, the manuscript of Bonhoeffer’s analysis of the German resistance survived the war.
+Hidden here, the manuscript of Bonhoeffer's analysis of the German resistance survived the war.
 On April 5, 1943, Dietrich Bonhoeffer was arrested in this building, which now houses an exhibition devoted to his works.
 After a break, enjoy a very special tour taking you back to 1963, when John F. Kennedy was in Berlin during the days of the cold war.
 This was one of the most significant events in the history of German-American relations.
 Walk in the steps of the 35th President of the U.S., and along the way visit some of the sights which typify 20th century Berlin: Checkpoint Charlie, the American - Memorial Library and the Tempelhof Airport.
 During the tour, original television and radio footage from Kennedy's visit will be played.

-We'll enjoy the medieval beauty of the Rynek (market square) on our first full day in Poland.
+Full day sightseeing tour.
+Enjoy the medieval beauty of the Rynek (market square).
 The square and many of the streets around it were designed by city planners in 1241.
-It was then, and remains till this day, one of the largest squares of its kind in Europe.
-Its centre is dominated by the Gothic Town Hall, one of the most precious historical monuments in Poland, and a variety of buildings that replaced the original trading stalls.
+It was then and remains to this day one of the largest squares of its kind in Europe.
+Its center is dominated by the Gothic Town Hall, one of the most precious historical monuments in Poland, and a variety of buildings that replaced the original trading stalls.
 Also visit the famous Aula Leopoldina, the grand Baroque ceremonial hall at the University.
-A walk through the lovely and peaceful part of town known as Ostrow Tumski leads us to an area which is the centre of religious life.
-We'll visit the Gothic Church of the Blessed Virgin on the Sand and continue to the Church of the Holy Cross and to the Cathedral of St. John the Baptist.
-The elaborate portal of the elegant twin-spired Gothic church is one of the most valuable medieval artifacts in Wroclaw.
+A walk through the lovely, and peaceful part of town known as Ostrow Tumski leads you to an area which is the center of religious life.
+Visit the Gothic Church of the Blessed Virgin on the Sand and continue to the Church of the Holy Cross and to the Cathedral of St. John the Baptist.
+The elaborate portal of the elegant twin-spired Gothic church is one of the most valuable medieval artifacts in Wrocław.
 The Cathedral suffered massive damage in WWII, with traces of bullet holes still visible, and has been meticulously rebuilt since.
-The guided tour includes a walk through the “District of Mutual Respect,” a symbol of tolerance and multi denomination, which houses a protestant, catholic, and polish orthodox church, as well as a synagogue.
-A highlight will be a visit to the house where Dietrich Bonhoeffer was born.
-Today it is a small pension with a garden, where we can have a coffee.
-We'll meet up with a member of the local Bonhoeffer-Society, who will stay with the group during the afternoon and the following day.
-We'll take a walk to the Old Town and visit the Bonhoeffer-Memorial near St. Elizabeth's Church.
+The guided tour includes a walk through the "District of Mutual Respect," a symbol of tolerance and multi denomination, which houses a Protestant, Catholic, and Polish-Orthodox church as well as a synagogue.
+Visit the house where Dietrich Bonhoeffer was born.
+Today it is a small pension with a garden, where you can have a coffee.
+Meet up with a member of the local Bonhoeffer-Society, who will stay with the group during the afternoon and the following day.
+Walk to the Old Town and visit the Bonhoeffer-Memorial near St. Elizabeth's Church.

-After breakfast we'll visit the Jewish Cemetery.
-This is a beautiful and peaceful place where we can learn about a part of Wroclaw's history that has all but disappeared.
+After breakfast visit the Jewish Cemetery.
+This is a beautiful and peaceful place where you can learn about a part of Wrocław's history that has all but disappeared.
 With over 1,200 gravestones and tombs it is among the best-preserved Jewish cemeteries in Poland.
-We'll then take an excursion to Krzyzowa (German name is Kreisau) where between 1942/43 the "Kreisau Circle", a group of Germans, based at the Kreisau estate of Helmuth James Graf von Moltke, tried to envision an alternative to Nazism.
+Excursion to Krzyzowa (German name is Kreisau) where between 1942/43 the "Kreisau Circle", a group of Germans, based at the Kreisau estate of Helmuth James Graf von Moltke, tried to envision an alternative to Nazism.
 The von Moltke family estate at Kreisau was, and still is, the symbolic centre for this vision of a new democratic and tolerant Germany.
 The estate, initially in eastern Germany, now Poland, is the headquarters of The Kreisau Foundation, devoted to the teaching of democratic ideals and tolerance.
 The visit is followed by a lecture and discussion with experts.
-In the afternoon we will continue on to Swidnica and visit the Church of Peace (UNESCO list of World Heritage Sites).
+In the afternoon continue on to Świdnica and visit the Church of Peace (UNESCO list of World Heritage Sites).
 It was built in Silesia in the mid-17th century and bears testimony to the quest for religious freedom.
 It is a rare expression of Lutheran ideology in an idiom generally associated with the Catholic Church.
 Return to Wrocław.

-In Leipzig we'll visit St. Nicholas’ Church, the home of the faithful “Pray for Peace” Christians who were a powerful force in transforming Germany’s East and West.
+In Leipzig visit St. Nicholas' Church, the home of the faithful "Pray for Peace” Christians who were a powerful force in transforming Germany's East and West.
 Another stop is St. Thomas Church, where Luther preached and introduced the ideas for the Reformation to the people, and Johann Sebastian Bach performed and directed the world famous St. Thomas Boys Choir.
-In the afternoon we'll take an excursion to Eisleben.
-Here we will see the houses where Luther was born in 1483 and where he died in 1546.
-Another stop on the tour is St. Peter’s Church where Luther was baptized, and St. Andrews Church where he preached his last four sermons and where his body was laid in state.
-We'll return to Leipzig and dine in the restaurant of our choice.
+In the afternoon travel to Eisleben.
+Here you will see the house where Luther was born in 1483 and where he died in 1546.
+Another stop on the tour is St. Peter's Church where Luther was baptized, and St. Andrews Church where he preached his last four sermons and where his body was laid in state.

 The tour continues - off the beaten track - to the small town of Torgau.
 During the reformation, the town council closed all of the cloisters in 1523.
 After Luther had driven Andreas Karlstadt (Bodenstein) out of Saxony in 1524, he expelled his followers in 1529.
-Martin Luther's wife, Katharina von Bora, is buried in St. Mary’s Church.
-Johann Walter, Luther’s musical advisor and close friend, was the cantor at this church.
+Martin Luther's wife, Katharina von Bora, is buried in St. Mary's Church.
+Johann Walter, Luther's musical advisor and close friend, was the cantor at this church.
 He helped put together a new liturgy and composed the music for many Lutheran hymns.
-We'll be treated to an organ demonstration in the Castle Church in Torgau.
-In the afternoon we'll travel on to Lutherstadt Wittenberg.
+In the afternoon travel on to Lutherstadt Wittenberg.
 This UNESCO World Heritage site is full of the original sites where the great historical events of the Reformation took place.
 Luther made Wittenberg the centre of intellectual and spiritual life in Europe.
-We'll visit the inspiring Castle Church where Luther posted his 95 Theses.
-Although the original door was destroyed, we can see the beautiful replica made out of bronze.
-The "Stadt Kirche" is also very impressive and contains the altar with themes from the reformation painted by Lucas Cranach.
-Next we tour the Lutherhalle (Luther House) Museum, where Luther lived for 35 years.
-It was here that he had his pivotal "Tower Experience" while reading Romans 1:17 Today it houses the largest collection of Reformation artifacts in the world.
+Visit the inspiring Castle Church where Luther posted his 95 Theses.
+Although the original door was destroyed, you can see the beautiful replica made out of bronze.
+The "Stadt Kirche" is also very impressive and contains the altar with themes from the Reformation painted by Lucas Cranach.
+The next stop is the Lutherhalle (Luther's House).
+Martin Luther first lived here with other Augustinian Monks and later he raised six children here with his wife, Katharina von Bora.
+Today it houses the largest collection of Reformation artifacts in the world.
 Overnight in Wittenberg.